BYBETA123/WheelsWithDice/README.md

 ## Usage:

-The dice is very customisable being compatible with n sides and also being able to handle weighted sides (such as a loaded die where 5 is more common than any other number)
+The dice is very customisable being compatible with n sides and also being able to handle weighted sides (see wheels/sample/loadedd6.txt)

-The wheel inherits the dice which it will use to spin, similar to what appears on wheel of names
+The wheel inherits the dice which it will use to spin, similar to what appears on wheelofnames

 ## Why this is different